blinklabs-io/docs/src/content/docs/guides/dingo/003-create-start-up-service.md

 <br>

-## Step 1 - Move Dingo Binary and Configuration
+## Step 1 - Move the Dingo Binary and Configuration

 We will move the Dingo binary to `/usr/local/bin/` and the configuration to `/etc/dingo/` so they are accessible system-wide.